google/dive/README.md

 scripts\build_android.bat Debug
 ```

+This script will:
-It will build the debug version of the libraries under `build_android` folder.
-To build release version, replace parameter with `Release`.
-To build both versions, do not pass a parameter.
+- Build the debug version of the libraries under `build_android` folder.
+  - To build release version, replace parameter with `Release`.
+  - To build both versions, do not pass a parameter.

-It will also trigger gradle to rebuild gfxreconstruct binaries under `third_party/gfxreconstruct/android/...` and copy them to under `build_android`.
+- Trigger gradle to rebuild gfxreconstruct binaries under `third_party/gfxreconstruct/android/...` and copy them to under `build_android`.
+- Place the relevant files under `install` in preparation for deployment to the Android device.

 Troubleshooting tips:
 - Open the gradle project at `third_party/gfxreconstruct/android` in Android Studio and try making recommended changes to the project and building from there.